plone/training/docs/mastering-plone/registry.md

 ```

-After applying the profile (for example, by reinstalling the package), your control panel configlet shows up on http://localhost:3000/controlpanel/controlpanel
+After applying the profile (for example, by reinstalling the package), your control panel shows up on http://localhost:3000/controlpanel.

 ```{figure} _static/volto_ploneconf_controlpanel_overview.png
 ```